bulatych/DNA_structures_polycomb_in_neurons/README.md

-**The role of secondary DNA structures in neuron-specific regulation by Polycomb repressive complexes (PRC)**
+  # 🧬 The role of secondary DNA structures in neuron-specific regulation by Polycomb repressive complexes (PRC)
 > **Rakhimov Bulat** HSE University
 > tg: @bulatych_7
 > brrakhimov@hse.edu.ru

-This repository contains the results of the semester project at the Bioinformatics Institute
+This repository  describes the results of my Diploma project at the Bioinformatics Institute (2024-2025)

 **Supervisor**: Maria Poptsova, Ekaterina Khrameeva

-**Objective**
+### Objective

 The 3D genome organization in human neurons differs significantly from other cell types.
 A hallmark feature is the presence of long-range interactions called “neuronal dots,” visible on Hi-C maps and overlapping with H3K27me3 ChIP-seq peaks linked to Polycomb-mediated repression [Pletenev 2024](https://academic.oup.com/nar/article/52/11/6234/7655789?login=false).
 It has been experimentally demonstrated that PRC2 complex components associate with G-quadruplex structures, and that there is specific binding of the CTCF protein to G-quadruplexes [Hemphill et al.](https://pmc.ncbi.nlm.nih.gov/articles/PMC10266057/)
 This study explores the localization of Z-DNA and G-quadruplexes at PRC2 anchor regions in neurons.

-**Goals**
+### Goals

 1. Investigate the localization of G-quadruplexes(G4s) and Z-DNA at PRC2 anchor regions in human neurons.
 Examine the enrichment of these secondary DNA structures in promoter regions  of both transcription factor (TF) and non-transcription factor (non-TF) genes of polycomb anchor regions.

 2. Perform gene ontology analysis to link the identified regions to relevant biological processes.
-Examine tissue-specifity for genes intersected with Z-DNA and G4s.
+Examine tissue-specificity for genes intersected with Z-DNA and G4s.

-3. Utilize UMAP clustering to explore how experimental and predicted Z-DNA regions group and are characterized by various omics features in neuronal tissue.
-Higlight the clustering patterns of Z-DNA regions that overlap with PRC2 anchors.
+3. Utilize UMAP clustering to explore how experimental and predicted Z-DNA regions are grouped and characterized by various omics features in neural tissue.
+Highlight the clustering patterns of Z-DNA regions that overlap with PRC2 anchors.
 Implement feature importance analysis of these omics vectors.

-**Results**
+### Results

 1. Significant enrichment of Z-DNA and G-quadruplexes was observed at PRC2 anchor regions in neurons, particularly within the promoter regions of both TF and non-TF genes.
 <div style="display: flex; flex-direction: column; align-items: center; gap: 30px; margin-bottom: 25px;">
   <div style="text-align: center; max-width: 450px; margin: 0 auto;">
     <img src="./imgs/Permutation%20test/Z-DNA:All_TF_genes_vs_TF_genes_in_polycomb.png" alt="TF_Z-DNA" style="width: 100%; margin-bottom: 10px;"/>
     <div style="font-style: italic; font-size: 0.9em;">
       Figure 1.
-Permutation test for Z-DNA: comparison of the overlaps distribution of Z-DNA with all transcription factor (TF) genes and with TF genes in polycomb-associated regions.
+Permutation test for Z-DNA: comparison of the overlaps distribution of Z-DNA with all thuman ranscription factor (TF) genes versus TF genes in polycomb-associated regions.
     </div>
   </div>

   <div style="text-align: center; max-width: 450px; margin: 0 auto;">
     <img src="./imgs/Permutation%20test/G4:All_TF_genes_vs_TF_genes_in_polycomb.png" alt="TF_G4" style="width: 100%; margin-bottom: 10px;"/>
     <div style="font-style: italic; font-size: 0.9em;">
       Figure 2.
-Permutation test for G-quadruplexes: comparison of the overlaps distribution of G-4 with all TF genes and with TF genes in polycomb-associated regions.
+Permutation test for G-quadruplexes: comparison of the overlaps distribution of G4 with all human TF genes versus overlaps with TF genes in polycomb-associated regions.
     </div>
   </div>
 </div>